mrmerozz/First-Project-Smart-To-Do-List/README.md

 - Check tasks off as done, or clear all the finished ones at once
 - A progress bar and quick stats (total / done / left) that update as you go
 - Light and dark theme toggle, plus a time-based greeting at the top
-- Small motivational messages and a GIF that change as you make progress
+- Motivational messages that change as you make progress
 - Saves your tasks with localStorage, so nothing is lost on refresh

 ## Running it